Broken Rules and Other Stories. Transit Lounge, 1 September 2020. RRP $29.99. Trade Paperback 240pp. ISBN: 9781925760552.

 2013: Prizewinner, Bridport Prize International Writing Competition.
 “Mention the Bridport Prize and the eyes of writers everywhere light up.
 It’s not just the money – though that’s not to be sneezed at – it’s a prize really worth fighting for in terms of prestige and genuine literary accomplishment” – Fay Weldon CBE, patron of the Bridport Prize

 2009: Winner, Short Story and Lord Mayor’s Award in the inaugural Melbourne Lord Mayor’s Creative Writing Awards.
-The Lord Mayor’s Creative Writing Awards are an initiative to mark Melbourne’s status as a UNESCO City of Literature
+The Lord Mayor’s Creative Writing Awards are an initiative to celebrate and strengthen Melbourne’s status as a UNESCO City of Literature

 2009: Special commendation, Manchester Fiction Prize